orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

    One clear adjustment is enough to shift behavior.

 2. **Affordances over Instructions** –
-   Instead of telling players what to do, create a situation where the right action is *obvious*.
+   Create situations where the right action becomes *obvious*.
    Want players to attack space faster?
 Reward early paint touches.
    Want more communication?
 Only score after three connected passes.